 Cyber security training is a labor-intensive process, but it can effectively foster a culture of security within an organization.
 The Netwrix 2017 IT Risks Report revealed that 37% of IT leaders believe that insufficient staff training is a major obstacle in implementing a more efficient IT risk strategy.

 There are many different ways to train staff to become security deputies, from PowerPoint presentations to life fire training exercises to role-playing games that simulate real cyber threats, and they should be used with the needs of a specific audience in mind.

 For maximum effectiveness, various training activities should be organized into a comprehensive security awareness training program involving everything from IT best practices to the company’s security policy and even regulatory compliance.

 Employees should be taught to spot common malware attacks and report possible security threats as soon as they encounter them.
 As part of the training program, mock cyber attack simulations can be used to reinforce good behavior and test which employees have already reached the desired level of security awareness and which still have some way to go.

 Those who do a good job should be rewarded, but enforcing a culture of security through a system of punishments is usually not a good idea because it can create a hostile atmosphere.
 Instead of focusing on the mistakes of individuals, it’s better to improve the training program so that it encompasses different learning styles and leaves no employee behind.

 There’s no denying that it takes a lot of hard work to develop and maintain a culture of security, but the effort is well worth it since the alternative essentially amounts to inviting potentially devastating cyber attacks.
-To spawn a resilient security culture across the entire organization, the commitment to cybersecurity should start from the top and continue down to the bottom of the organizational food chain.
+To spawn a resilient security culture across the entire organization, the commitment to cybersecurity culture should start from the top and continue down to the bottom of the organizational food chain.